-Like the Option A coordinated design alternative, Option B also proposes to redesign and relocate the Farm Women's Collaborative Market to achieve the recommendations of the Sector Plan for a "civic green"-like space with a large, central lawn in proximity to activating uses.
+Like the Option A coordinated design alternative, Option B also proposes to redesign and relocate the Farm Women's Collaborative Market to achieve the recommendations of the Sector Plan for new open space at this location, with areas to accommodate activating uses.
 However, unlike Option A, Option B places the shared street woonerf that directs vehicular traffic onto Willow Lane adjacent to the eastern façade of the Farm Women's Cooperative Market building to define the edge of the site and the adjacent surface parking on Parking Lot 24.
+Option B also contemplates a potential small (i.e., approximately 555 square foot) building addition to provide new restrooms and additional storage, with details to be confirmed at the time of Site Plan.

-The proposed relocation and renovation of the Farm Women's Cooperative Market building is intended to revitalize the existing building for potential use by a future tenant, and to recontextualize it within the new civic green that is envisioned by the Sector Plan.
-The relocation is also intended to preserve the importance of this historic structure, allowing for greater separation between it and the larger-scaled new development to the south.
+The proposed relocation and rehabilitation of the Farm Women's Cooperative Market building is intended to preserve the importance of this historic structure, allowing for greater separation between it and the larger-scaled new development to the south.
 From a practical standpoint, this increased separation also allows for an adequate fire lane to be provided between the buildings and permits better access through the site.
+The relocation is also intended to revitalize the existing building for potential use by a future tenant, and to recontextualize it within the new open space that is envisioned by the Sector Plan.